 November is Woman Abuse Prevention month.
 It was created with the idea that every woman has the right to live a safe life without the threat of violence.
 Abuse can be an actual physical, emotional, verbal or sexual act, or the threatened intent to commit these acts.
-Unfortunately, spousal violence is consistently identified as the most common form of violence against women in Canada (Ontario, 2014).
+Unfortunately, spousal violence is consistently identified as the most common form of violence against women globally (UN Women, 2022).
 While men can also be victims of domestic violence, we use this month to spread awareness for women specifically, as they are statistically more likely to be victims.
-Education, prevention and early intervention are critical in putting an end to women abuse.
+Education, prevention and early intervention are critical in putting an end to abuse against women.

 Why We Wear Purple